BuoyantIO/service-mesh-academy/sneak-peek-2-14/README.md

 linkerd --context smiley multicluster gateways
 ```

-This is because links are _unidirectional_, and for multicluster Faces, we
+We see nothing because links are _unidirectional_, and for multicluster Faces,
-only need the `face` cluster to be able to reach out to the other two.
-Linking
+we only need the `face` cluster to be able to reach out to the other two.
-in both directions works fine, it's just unnecessary for what we're doing
+Linking in both directions works fine, it's just unnecessary for what we're
-here.
+doing here.

 <!-- @wait_clear -->